eliranwong/OpenGNT/mapping_BGB/compare_OGNT_NA28/Readme.md

 Differences between words of OGNT and NA28 are placed here.

 File: <a href='https://github.com/eliranwong/OpenGNT/blob/master/mapping_BGB/compare_OGNT_NA28/diff_main.tsv'>diff_main.tsv</a>
-OGNT has only a total of 111 words, different from NA28.
+Apart from orthographical variations mentioned below, OGNT has only a total of 111 words, different from NA28.

 File: <a href='https://github.com/eliranwong/OpenGNT/blob/master/mapping_BGB/compare_OGNT_NA28/diff_minor.tsv'>diff_minor.tsv</a>
 Words are basically identical, only with minor orthographical variations like movable ν, αλλ / αλλα, etc.